linode/terraform-provider-linode/README.md

 Maintainers
 -----------

-This work-in-progress provider plugin is maintained by the Marques Johansson (for now).
+This provider plugin is maintained by Linode.

 Requirements
 ------------